-Based on Stephen King‘s novel of the same name, it tells about a fan who abducts her favourite author for killing a character from the novel.
+Based on Stephen King‘s novel of the same name, it tells about a fan who abducts her favorite author for killing a character from the novel.
 Misery brought Kathy Bates an Oscar for her portrayal of a cunning and vicious Annie Wilkes.
-Her character is the text book description of a psychopath, perfectly sane and rational while torturing her captive.
+Her character is the textbook description of a psychopath, perfectly sane and rational while torturing her captive.

 21. Funny Games (1997)

-A wealthy Austrian family is taken hostage by their innocuous looking neighbours, at their country side holiday home.
-A sadistic game of cruelty starts with the bet that the captives will not be able to sustain by next morning.
+A wealthy Austrian family is taken hostage by their innocuous-looking neighbors at their countryside holiday home.
+A sadistic game of cruelty starts with the bet that the captives will not be able to sustain themselves by the next morning.
 The movie is famous for its ‘breaking the fourth wall’ concept where the perpetrators keep talking to the audience.
-The film has one of the most unexpected endings, thus breaking all types of formulaic mode of storytelling.
+The film has one of the most unexpected endings, thus breaking all types of formulaic modes of storytelling.